-We accept all commercial and private insurance.
+Lonestar 24 HR ER accepts all commercial and private insurance.

-In the State of Texas, All emergency visits are required to be reimbursed by your insurance carrier regardless of whether that provider is “out-of-network” or “in-network.”
+In the State of Texas, all emergency visits are required to be reimbursed by your insurance carrier regardless of whether that provider is “out-of-network” or “in-network.”
 Unfortunately, federal regulations and the Centers for Medicare and Medicaid Services do not allow us to participate with or accept Medicare, Medicaid, or Tricare but we do offer cash options instead.

 Texas Health Care Statutes